 Position title: Assistant Professor

-Li was an assistant professor in the Department of Agricultural Education and Communications at Texas Tech University and a Joan Bossert Postdoctoral Fellow in the Annenberg Public Policy Center of the University of Pennsylvania.
-She received her M.S. and Ph.D. from LSC and her bachelor’s degree in journalism from Fudan University.
-Her professional experiences include work at the Associated Press Beijing Bureau and China Business Network Co., Ltd.
+Before joining LSC, Li held a tenure-track faculty position in the Department of Agricultural Education and Communications at Texas Tech University and was a Joan Bossert Postdoctoral Fellow in the Annenberg Public Policy Center of the University of Pennsylvania.
+She received her Ph.D. in mass communications from the University of Wisconsin-Madison.

-You can find a list of her publications on Google Scholar.
+A list of her publications can be found on Google Scholar.